Magnesium is an incredibly important micronutrient.

 One of the rarest nuts, they have a unique taste, and an interesting, crunchy texture.

-Pine nuts are perfect for using as a flavor enhancer.
+Pine nuts are perfect for use as a flavor enhancer.
 You can add them to any dish, and definitely, they sure do add something to the overall flavor.

 You can use them in savory dishes or even in baking; versatility is one of the great traits of this nut!